 Other Places To Fish And Information Sources

 The nearby Pine Creek Reservoir is small but productive.
 Fitzhugh, Mill, and Pine Creeks are all good fishing.
-Parsnip Creek feeds into and exits Blue Lake and fishing on Parsnip downstream of Blue Lake is considered good.
+Fishing on Parsnip Creek downstream of Blue Lake is considered good.

 Other fishing close by includes Dorris Reservoir in the Modoc National Wildlife Refuge, Snag Lake (in the wilderness area), and Eagle Lake (about 1 hour away).